AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-search.md

 # Search in SDS

-You can search for objects using texts, phrases and fields in Sequential Data Store (SDS).
+You can search for objects using texts, phrases, and fields in Sequential Data Store (SDS).
 The REST APIs (or .NET client libraries methods `GetStreamsAsync`, `GetTypesAsync`, and `GetStreamViewsAsync`) return items that match the search criteria within a given namespace.
 By default, the `query` parameter applies to all searchable object fields.

 For example, a namespace contains the following streams: